eccentricdevotion/Bromley-Massive-Vector/README.md

 ## Alternate installation and keeping up-to-date

-As the TARDIS resource packs are shared in GitHub repositories.
-If you install a GitHub client, you can easily keep your resource packs current by syncing with any changes that are pushed to the repository.
+As this resource pack is shared in a GitHub repository, if you install a GitHub client, you can easily keep the resource pack current by syncing with any changes that are pushed to the repository.

 Here's a quick run down on doing that: